wp-plugins/threewp-broadcast/readme.txt

 3. Your user has write access to more than this blog
 4. The correct post type(s) have been selected

+= WPAlchemy =

+If you have custom post meta boxes via WPAlchemy, you'll probably need to add the following to the custom field exceptions in the settings:

+_bcc_

 == Changelog ==
+= 1.5 2011-01-25 =
+* Custom post and custom taxonomy support
+* Multiple custom field values with the same key can be broadcasted
+* Will not try to attach files that were deleted from disk
+* Broadcasted images retain their ALT, TITLE and caption.
+* New link icon
+* New base php
+* Better linking to child posts
+* Post meta fields are maybe unserialized
+* Fixed Activity Monitor support
 = 1.4 =
 * Works with WP 3.1
 * Added a shrink / expand control in the broadcast meta box